grlicaa/D3CollapsibleTreeChart/README.md

 - added option Multiple parents

 ## About
-Plugin was build due to colaboration with [APEX R&D](https://www.apexrnd.be)
+Plugin was build due to collaboration with [APEX R&D](https://www.apexrnd.be)

 ## Install
 <ol>